Skip to main content

 // z2f.config.ts

-import { defineConfig } from '@zod-to-form/cli';
+import { defineConfig } from '@zod-to-form/core';

 export default defineConfig({